-A grade of "C" or above from an accredited institution is needed to transfer credit.
+A grade of "C-" or above from an accredited institution is needed to transfer credit.
 Courses will be evaluated on the basis of quality, comparability, appropriateness, and applicability.
-Only credits that are applicable to the student's degree program will be eligible for transfer.
-Courses graded "Pass" or "Satisfactory" will be eligible for transfer only if the transcript identifies the grade as equivalent to a "C" or higher.
+Courses graded "Pass" or "Satisfactory" will be eligible for transfer only if the transcript identifies the grade as equivalent to a "C-" or higher.
 Remedial, developmental or "099" level classes will not be eligible for transfer.
 Official transcripts must be sent directly to Urshan College for evaluation.
+Credits earned from unaccredited and international colleges will be evaluated on a case-by-case basis.